rhomobile/rhomobile-docs/docs/en/edge/api/SimulScan.md

 			// This means it could not identify the label based on the template used
 			// Possible reasons
 			//    -label is the wrong label
 			//    -Template is poorly defined
 			//      maybe scanned in image for defining was not high enough resolution
 			//    -camera cannot focus

 			// This may trigger multiple times and may not warrant display information
-			// in your app - the SimulScan engine will prompt the user in most cases }
+			// in your app - the SimulScan Document Capture engine will prompt the user in most cases }
 		if(params.failureReason == Rho.SimulScan.FAILURE_PROCESSING_TIMEOUT){
 			// This means it identified the form but could not process it
 			// Possible reasons
 			//    -Template is poorly defined
 			//      maybe scanned in image for defining was not high enough resolution
 			//    -Camera cannot focus or poorly lit